top of page

 Softball

 • ASA rules govern HVAC softball with the exception of substitution.
 HVAC games will be played with the right of free substitution provided the batting order does not change.
-The home team will be responsible for the umpire and two game balls which comply with the ASA regulations.
+The home team will be responsible for the umpire and game balls which comply with the ASA regulations.

 • Game Ends: